My Literary Agent:

 And after I do all these “crazy” things that delight and/or scare the shit out of me, I come back to the normal-ish world and feel the need to write about them.
-Because storytelling is, like, my thaaang.
+Because storytelling is my thaaang.
 I’m Southern.
 It’s in my bones.
-I mean, my family doesn’t even have conversations, we just tell stories at each other.
+My family doesn’t even have conversations, we just tell stories at each other.
 So everything to me is a story.
 And telling them, whether it be in a memoir, a screenplay, on this blog, or on stage, is my favorite thing to do.
-Stories are what make us understand ourselves and each other and why the fuck we are even here on this planet.
-There’s a reason why we’ve been doing this shit since we were cavemen.
+Stories are what make us understand ourselves and each other and why the hell we are even here on this planet.
+We’ve been doing this shit around a campfire since we were cavemen.
 We need stories like we need food.
 Some of us just like to tell them to larger audiences than others.

 I hope you enjoy cruising this site.
 I was too busy waiting tables at a shithole BBQ place here in LA for a couple years so I could pay my stupid high rent, so I couldn’t give any time to updating this blog.
 But now I’m back.
 Thanks for stopping by.

-If you are interested in hiring me to story-edit or give you feedback on your writing/stories/scripts, or whatever, email me at email@example.com.
-Stay tuned for a new addition soon in the Ask Hamlett section.
+If you are interested in hiring me to story-edit or give you feedback on your writing/stories/scripts, or whatever, email me at the Ask Hamlett section.

 Elizabeth Gilbert thinks I’m good at telling stories, so that’s why I even bother.
 She’s a magical human being and I adore her.
 She blurbed my book after reading some of my stories.

 “Melanie Hamlett is smart and funny and sick and wrong and dark and playful and smart as hell…and I _love_ her.“